speedment/speedment-doc/pages/predicate.md

         .filter(Hare.NAME.notStartsWith("H"))
         .forEachOrdered(System.out::println);
 ```
-The code will not produce any output since all the hares' name starts with "H":
+The code will not produce any output since all the hare names start with "H":
 ``` text
 ```
 and will be rendered to the following SQL query (for MySQL):